exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 All routing follows the [student calculator](https://conicgames.github.io/exponentialidle/students.html) (by Niedzielan, AfuroZamurai, and Milla) and
 [star calculator](https://conicgames.github.io/exponentialidle/stars.html) (by Eaux Tacous#1021).
 When you are not pushing \\(f(t)\\) you should always have the 9th research option maxed (after Theory 8).
 When pushing \\(f(t)\\), you should be R9 seaping (below).

-There is also the [theory simulator](https://theory-simulator.tredec.repl.co/) by XLII.
+There is also the [theory simulator](https://theory-simulator.tredec.repl.co/) by XLII, which works both below max milestones and after max milestones for all theories.

 #### How to push F(t) with R9 swapping